 Wrist arthritis commonly occurs post traumatically or from chronic and repetitive wear.

 Scaphoid nonunion advanced collapse (“SNAC wrist”) occurs after sustaining a scaphoid fracture that goes undiagnosed or does not heal.
-After some time, the scaphoid nonunion causes collapse of the scaphoid bone and subsequent radiocarpal arthritis, that may progress to midcarpal arthritis, occurs.
-Patients may present with a history of an old injury with complaints of wrist pain, stiffness, and weakness.
+Patients may present with a history of an old injury with complaints of wrist pain, stiffness and weakness.
 Diagnosis is often made with radiographs that show a scaphoid nonunion and the progression of the collapse.
 Treatment of this condition begins conservatively with bracing and cortisone injections, but definitive treatment requires surgery.

 Scaphoid lunate advanced collapse (“SLAC wrist”) usually occurs as the result of a chronic scapholunate ligament injury.
 Loss of stability between these carpal bones causes the scaphoid to go into a flexed position and the lunate to be extended.
 Over time, these abnormal forces and instability lead to arthritic changes between the radiocarpal and midcarpal joints.
 Patients may present with a history of an old injury and complaints of wrist pain, stiffness, and weakness.
 Diagnosis is often made with radiographs that will show scapholunate widening, radiocarpal and/or midcarpal arthritis, and a DISI (dorsal intercalated segment instability) deformity.